zarf-dev/zarf/examples/big-bang-umbrella/README.md

    - `make all-dev` - Build Zarf locally, build the deploy package, and start a VM with Vagrant.
 Requires Golang.

      > Note: If you are in an EC2 instance you should skip the `vm-init` make target, so run `make clean fetch-release package-example-big-bang-umbrella && cd ../sync && sudo su` instead, then move on to the next step.
-1. Run: `./zarf init --confirm --components management,gitops-service --host 127.0.0.1` - Initialize Zarf, telling it to install the management component and gitops service and skip logging component (since BB has logging already) and tells Zarf to use `127.0.0.1`
+2. Run: `./zarf init --confirm --components k3s,gitops-service` - Initialize Zarf, telling it to install the management component and gitops service and skip logging component (since BB has logging already) and tells Zarf to use `127.0.0.1`
-1. .
+3. .
 If you want to use interactive mode instead just run `./zarf init`.
-1. Wait a bit, run `k9s` to see pods come up.
+4. Wait a bit, run `k9s` to see pods come up.
 Don't move on until everything is running
-1. Run: `./zarf package deploy zarf-package-big-bang-umbrella-demo.tar.zst --confirm` - Deploy Big Bang Core.
+5. Run: `./zarf package deploy zarf-package-big-bang-umbrella-demo.tar.zst --confirm` - Deploy Big Bang Core.
 If you want interactive mode instead just run `./zarf package deploy`, it will give you a picker to choose the package.
-1. Wait several minutes.
+6. Wait several minutes.
 Run `k9s` to watch progress
-1. :warning: `kubectl delete -n istio-system envoyfilter/misdirected-request` (due to [this bug](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/issues/802))
+7. :warning: `kubectl delete -n istio-system envoyfilter/misdirected-request` (due to [this bug](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/issues/802))
-1. Use a browser to visit the various services, available at https://*.bigbang.dev:9443
+8. Use a browser to visit the various services, available at https://*.bigbang.dev:9443
-1. When you're done, run `exit` to leave the VM then `make vm-destroy` to bring everything down
+9. When you're done, run `exit` to leave the VM then `make vm-destroy` to bring everything down

 ## Notes